MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-with-policies.md

 ### Teams for Education

-You can also use the [Teams for Education policy wizard](easy-policy-setup-edu.md) to easily setup and manage policies for your learning environment.
+You can also use the [Teams for Education policy wizard](easy-policy-setup-edu.md) to easily set up and manage policies for your learning environment.

 ![Screenshot of Teams for Education policy wizard.](media/easy-policy-setup-quick-setup.png)